l3mpire/lemverse/README.md

 }
 ```

-You can use the level id everywhere it's useful, like in the `defaultLevelId` property in `settings.json` (More information bellow).
+You can use the level id everywhere it's useful, like in the `defaultLevelId` property in `settings.json` (More information below).

 ## Tell me more about `settings.json`!

-This file regroup all information about the settings.
+This file regroups all information about the settings.
-Please note, that as stated in section `Deploy in production`, there is an additional file with sensitive information that will me merge with the one in the repository.
+Please note, that as stated in section `Deploy in production`, there is an additional file with sensitive information that will be merged with the one in the repository.

 ℹ️ It's better to copy the file `_settings.json` available in the app folder instead of copying the excerpt below